STAYING COVID-19 SECURE IN 2020

-5. Managing transmission risk when minimum social distancing cannot be maintained
+4. Managing transmission risk when 2m social distancing cannot be maintained

 Work schedules have been changed to enable social distancing.
+Where 2m social distancing cannot be maintained, mitigation measures have been assessed and introduced to maintain a minimum of 1m social distancing.
 Protective barriers have been installed at places of contact between staff and with customers (such as reception).

 These operating procedures will continue to be updated in response to changes to legislation and government guidance.
 It is the responsibility of all persons on site to assist in reducing the risks of transmission of the virus.
 Please note that Pinewood may refuse access or remove any person from site who fails to follow the COVID-19 secure plans, site safety rules, government guidance or any procedure put in place to minimise the risks of transmission of COVID-19.